bcdev/beam-extapi/README.md

 * How to translate constants defined in Java classes?
    --> constants are already collected (--> ApiInfo)
-* How to deal with same function names originating from overloaded Java methods   (see Band.readPixels() methods) --> currently numbering these (this is not a good solution, should take signature difference into account!)
+* How to deal with same function names originating from overloaded Java methods   (see Band.readPixels() methods) --> renaming / ignoring overloads looked up from configuration file if not in configuration file, numbering these
 * How to treat String parameters?
   --> Now: String s -> const char* s
 * How to treat String return values?